 As far as operating costs, you’re in luck.
 It's more common for fabrication companies to allow a laser cutter operator to perform secondary operations or to run additional machines than with other cutting processes.
 More efficiency equals more finished product and a lower overall cost for you.

-Conducting laser cutting can range from $13 to $20 an hour in manufacturer costs.
-Typically a laser cutting manufacturer pays 65% to 85% of the production cost of waterjet.
+Sheet metal laser cutting prices range from $13 to $20 an hour in manufacturer costs alone.
+Typically a laser cutting manufacturer pays 65% to 85% of the production cost of waterjet services.

 The most expensive part of this production process is all the power it needs to convert electricity into light.
 You’re best to leave this to a metal manufacturing company and not try it at home, folks.

 Every machines has a limit of what level of thickness and, perhaps, material type it can handle.
 The more resilient the machine, the more you’ll pay to reap its benefits.
-Notably, lasers don’t cut through thick materials very well, so their cost-effectiveness loses steam in those applications.
+Notably, when cutting sheet metal, lasers don't handle thick stuff very well, so their cost-effectiveness loses steam in those applications.

-When a manufacturer does start the process, laser's blazing speed plus pinpoint precision obviously make it more efficient than waterjet.
+No matter the material, when a manufacturer starts the process, laser metal cutting's blazing speed plus pinpoint precision obviously make it more efficient than waterjet.
 How obvious?